-Besides the limited prospectus requirements required under the CO, no other additional rules exist.
-The content and style of the offering documentation in unlisted public debt securities offerings are determined by Swiss market standard.
+Besides the limited prospectus requirements set out in the CO, no other additional rules exist.
+The content and style of the offering documentation in unlisted public debt securities offerings are determined by the Swiss market standard.

 With regard to private placements (ie, the offering of debt securities exclusively to a restricted circle of investors), no particular prospectus duty exists.
 In practice, however, a prospectus is often prepared on a voluntary basis.
-The content and style of the offering documentation in unlisted private debt securities offerings are determined by Swiss market standard.
+The content and style of the offering documentation in unlisted private debt securities offerings are determined by the Swiss market standard.